 A geographical location will occasionally evoke an emotional response, often for no logical reason.
 While Stourmouth (pronounced not like DOOR-muth, as I thought, but like st-OW-r-muth) is a parish in which many of my mother's ancestors lived and died, it has nothing remarkable to recommend it.
 Today, the village boasts a church which was made redundant in 1979, a pub and a smattering of houses; in 1991 the population was just 251.
 It's a pretty enough spot in the east Kent countryside but there are dozens just like it.
 However, Stourmouth still draws me.

-Visitors to this website have contributed additional information about Stourmouth, so I have split this page into three sections: The Place, The People, and Census Records.
+Visitors to this website have contributed additional information about Stourmouth, so I have split this page into four sections: The Place, The People, Census Records and In the News.

 For interesting sites related to Kent, generally, check out: